-Zignaly provides the ability to trade unlimited crypto pairs, place stop-losses, and react based on the signals provided by third-party experts.
+Zignaly provides bots with many great features, like the ability to trade unlimited crypto pairs, place stop-losses, and react based on the signals provided by third-party experts.
 Zignaly can be easily connected to your TradingView account if you want to stay in a familiar environment.

 Alternatives to Crypto Trading Bots - OSOM Crypto Autopilot

-OSOM’s Autopilot is the most beginner-friendly investing algorithm for new investors.
-If you would have bought on day 1 (26 September 2019) and stayed in Autopilot the whole time to 23 March 2021, you would have seen 932% returns on your investments.
-What you did from your side is just deposited funds and all the remaining work was done by the Autopilot.
+OSOM’s Autopilot is the most beginner-friendly and easy-to-use investing algorithm for new investors.
+If you bought it on day 1 (26 September 2019) and stayed in Autopilot the whole time to 23 March 2021, you would have seen 932% returns on your investments.
+What you did from your side is just deposited money and all the remaining work was fully automated, done by the Autopilot platform.
 And it didn't do this by trading frequently, scalping profits, or taking short positions.
-It did it all through the building of a well-diversified investment portfolio.
+It did it all through building a well-diversified investment portfolio.

 It is not on us to decide if you should invest or trade, but we hope this was useful in helping you reach the right decision.

-Do be mindful that the crypto-trading space is seeing more and more very experienced professionals and teams move in, and that "lone traders" with little experience don't really stand a chance against teams of mathematicians with supercomputers.
+Do be mindful that the crypto-trading space is seeing more and more very experienced professionals and teams move in, and that "lone traders" with little experience don't really stand a chance against teams of mathematicians with supercomputers running powerful software.

 If you do decide to trade, when choosing your companion crypto trading bot, get your questions answered concerning the security, transparency, reliability, and efficiency of the bots as well as their developers.
 No trading bot is perfect for all traders.